-Sets the level of Amps to be applied to the motor coils during the zero-angle reference search in sinusoidal mode.
-Zero reference is automatically initiated every time the controller is powered up when sinusoidal with encoder feedback is selected.
-Zero reference search is initiated manually with the !BND command in sinusoidal mode with sin/cos and SPI feedback.
+Sets the level of Amps to be applied to the motor coils during Motor/Sensor Setup.
+Motor/Sensor Setup is automatically initiated every time the controller is powered up when sinusoidal with encoder feedback is selected.
+Motor/Sensor Setup in necessary to be performed only once in the other cases.